ClojureBridge/community-docs/docs/clojure/namespace.md

 - Advice to coaches

-    Please explain the differences of above three functions a little, for example, using `doc` function.
-If the namespce has been changed by `in-ns`, doc function works with namespace, for example,  `(clojure.repl/doc clojure.core/in-ns)`.
+    Please explain the differences of the three functions, perhaps by using the `doc` function.
+If the namespace has been changed by `in-ns`, you can call the `doc` function using its namespace.
+For example:  `(clojure.repl/doc clojure.core/in-ns)`.

 <br/>
-Confirm var names are different on each namespace.
+You can confirm that var names are different in each namespace.
 {% highlight clojure %}
 user=> (def abc 123)  ; creates a var, #'user/abc
 #'user/abc